arachne-threat-intel/thread/ROADMAP.md

    - Objective: Sustain Thread's responsiveness and reliability as usage scales.

 ### Get Involved
 Anyone is welcome to join the Thread project.
-If you're passionate about improving CTI mapping, enhancing user experience, or strengthening cybersecurity defenses, please refer to our [Contributor Guidelines](CONTRIBUTING.md) to get started.
+If you're passionate about improving CTI mapping, enhancing user experience, or strengthening cybersecurity defences, please refer to our [Contributor Guidelines](CONTRIBUTING.md) to get started.